Boston Workers’ Compensation Lawyer for a Brain Injury

 An incident which results in an injury to the brain can be a traumatic and terrifying experience, potentially causing severe and permanent damage.
 If you or a loved one suffered this kind of injury at work or due to a third party’s negligence, you may be able to seek compensation for your traumatic brain injury through a Boston workers’ compensation claim or civil lawsuit, respectively.

-Who Could File a Claim in Boston?
+Who Could File a Workers’ Compensation Claim for a TBI in Boston?

 A brain injury could result from an intentional act, an unavoidable accident, or a preventable act of negligence.
 For example, if a person commits an assault that results in a brain injury, he or she could be held both criminally and civilly liable.
 However, if such an injury happens during the course of employment, your best option for recovering monetary damages is almost always a workers’ compensation claim.